IleJovcevski/Albums-Manager-with-Redux/README.md

 ### Important notes:

-In order to properly run the project after installing it, you need to run 2 separate scripts in 2 separate teminals. npm run start:server - this will run the local JSON server, npm start or npm run start - this will run the frontend application localhost is hard coded to 3005, so keep that in mind
+In order to properly run the project after installing it, you need to run 2 separate scripts in 2 separate teminals.

+npm run start:server - this will run the local JSON server.

+npm start or npm run start - this will run the frontend application.

+localhost is hard coded to 3005 in all the query paths, so keep that in mind.

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)